ncantrell/pic10cfinalproject/README.md

 (no) Move semantics
 ->The only large copy operations were being handled by opencv, so it didn't feel prudent to spend time on this0

-(yes) Iterators (The advantages of passing a range [first,last) over passing a container.)
+(no) Iterators (The advantages of passing a range [first,last) over passing a container.)
-->I used several vector iterators in this project
+->I reviewed my code looking for opportunities to use Iterators instead of indexes, but every use of vectors also made of the index.
+For this reason, Iterators didn't seem attractive to me.

 (no) Smart pointers
 ->I didn't see any applications for pointers when working on this project.